Russia asks France to extradite Kazakh oligarch Ablyazov

-Ablyazov, 50, who had been in hiding since being handed a jail sentence for contempt of court by an English judge 18 months ago, was arrested near the Riviera resort of Cannes in July and has been in custody since.
+Ablyazov, 50, who had been in hiding since he was sentenced to jail in Britain 18 months ago, was arrested near the Riviera resort of Cannes in July and has been in custody since.

 “We have sent a request to the Ministry of Justice of France to extradite this so-called ‘businessman’ to Russia to be held criminally liable for fraud, money laundering and other crimes,” Rossiskaya Gazeta quoted deputy Alexander Zvyagintsev as saying.

-Russia, Kazakhstan and Ukraine brought charges against Ablyazov in 2009 after BTA, the bank he once controlled, was seized by Kazakh authorities and declared insolvent.
+Russia, Kazakhstan and Ukraine brought charges against Ablyazov in 2009 after BTA was seized by Kazakh authorities and declared insolvent.
 BTA has Russian and Ukrainian subsidiaries.

 He is being held in the Aix-Luynes prison in the south of France and a hearing on his possible extradition to Ukraine is expected in September.

-Ablyazov’s lawyer Bruno Rebstock told Reuters his client had not yet been notified of Russia’s extradition request.
 No one at the Russian Prosecutor General’s Office could be reached from comment.

-Reporting by Alessandra Prentice; Additional reporting by Jean-Francois Rosnoblet in Marseilles; Editing by Raissa Kasolowsky
+Ablyazov’s lawyer was not immediately available for comment.